-Sortland is a port town on Langoya Island in Nordland, Norway.
-The municipality is part of the traditional region of Vesteralen Islands.
-The town has population around 10,000 and is the municipality's administrative centre.
-Other towns in Sortland municipality are Bo, Holand, Holmstad, Sigerfjord, Strand, Liland.
-The Norwegian Coast Guard has its base Kystvaktskvadron Nord in Sortland.
+Sortland is a port town on Langoya Island in Norway's Nordland County, and the municipality is also part of the Vesteralen Islands.
+The town has population around 10,000 and is the municipality's administrative center.
+Other towns in Sortland Municipality are Bo, Holand, Holmstad, Sigerfjord, Strand, Liland.
+The Norwegian Coast Guard has its base (Kystvaktskvadron Nord) in Sortland.

-- In 1997, Sortland was given the town status.
-It is Vesteralen's biggest town and commercial centre.
+In 1997, Sortland was given the town status.
+It is Vesteralen's biggest town and commercial center.
 It is located close to Sortland Bridge (opened in 1975, length 948 m / 3110 ft) that connects Langoya Island and Hinnoya by road.

 The following YouTube video shows Sortland Harbour, where cruise ships dock.